"Oh Sandy..." - A Different Perspective on Grease!

 As the school year begins, Sandy's moving plans change and she starts her final school year at Rydell High.
 Coincidentally, the same school that Danny goes to, but she doesn't know that yet.

-So just to recap, Danny is describing a girl, who happens to go to that school as a dock-side making-out harlot.
-Who, will meet all of these guys within a matter of minutes.
-But instead of meeting them without judgement, they all think she's a incredible slut who might have a friend who's equally slutty as well.
+So just to recap, Danny is describing a girl, who happens to go to that school as a dock-side making-out harlot who will meet all of these guys within a matter of minutes.
+But instead of meeting them without judgment, they all think she's an incredible slut who might have a friend who's equally slutty as well.
 Shoo-bop-bop YEAH!

 Later on that week, Sandy is tricked by Rizzo into "bumping" into Danny at a pep rally.
 Sandy is overjoyed to see her summer love, only to see him act dismissive of her to impress his friends by saying some of the dumbest lines like "You know how it is...rockin' and rollin" and "What's the matter with me?
 What's the matter with you?"